 Information on visiting the Basilica can be found here – Basilica of San Petronio.

 This day I had no plans except to explore on foot.
 I like getting out early and seeing a city before it gets busy.
 And Bologna was no different.

 I sat in a cafe to enjoy breakfast.
-It was nice to take the time to drink my coffee and eat rather than scarf it down at the bar.
+It was nice to take the time to drink my coffee and eat rather than gulping it down at the bar.
 There is no extra charge for sitting in Bologna.

 After breakfast, I walked and walked and walked.

 I checked out the towers, although I chickened out walking to the top.
 I did not feel that energetic.
 I wandered the streets.
 There is a distinctly medieval feel to the city.

 The city was adorned with Christmas lights, and I wandered around a lovely Christmas Market.